-Back on the road, head down Te Parapara Road.
+Back on the road, head north on Te Parapara Road.
 Be sure to savour the views along this particularly scenic stretch.

-Lush farmland with the Ruahine Ranges as a backdrop greets you as you enter Main South Road.
+Lush farmland with the Ruahine Ranges as a backdrop greets you as you turn right onto Main South Road.
 Stop for a break at Mangahuia Wetlands, a series of ponds that are home to native birdlife and trout.

 Heading along Main South Road, you’ll travel through the dramatic Mangoira Gorge.
-After the Gorge, you can take a detour by turning into Table Flat Road (gravel) for some great panoramas alongside Table Flat Farmstay and some glowworm caves.
+After the Gorge, you can take a detour by turning into Table Flat Road (gravel) for some great panoramas of the region and glowworm caves.

-Back on Main South Road, continue down and detour onwards into Apiti for artist studios, the Apiti Tavern for a hearty meal or coffee, and camping at the Apiti Domain.
+Back on Main South Road, continue down and detour onwards into Āpiti for a hearty meal or coffee at the Āpiti Tavern and camping at the Āpiti Domain.

 This area is rich in native bush and has a good range of bush walks for all abilities.
 Head down past the historic Komako Church and you will find Totara Reserve, a playground of native bush, glowworm caves, swimming holes and campsites with great facilities.

-Another 12km on from here is Raumai Reserve, a great place to cool off in the river; there are also restrooms here.
-Ride the trail down the road and turn left onto Pohangina Road (on weekends, a 5km detour into Pohangina Village is worthwhile to visit County Fayre, a community run tea room and heritage display site, and the nearby Cartwheel Creamery, makers of artisan cheese).
-You will pass by Valley Road, which is home to Pohangina Valley Estate winery.
+Raumai Reserve is a great place to cool off in the river; there are also public toilets here.
+Continue on Pohangina Valley East Road and turn left onto Pohangina Road (on weekends, a 5km detour into Pohangina Village is worthwhile to visit County Fayre, a community run tea room and heritage display site.s.

 20km, 3–6 hours